StrAE: Autoencoding for Pre-Trained Embeddings using Explicit Structure: Model

 \section{Model}

 We develop a framework (\strae) that processes a given sentence to generate multi-level embeddings by faithfully conforming to the given structure.
-Intuitively, it involves \emph{embedding} sentence tokens onto the leaves of the structure, \emph{composing} these embeddings while traversing up the structure to generate the full-sentence embedding, and then traversing back down the structure while \emph{decomposing} embeddings from parent to the children, to finally \emph{recover} the sentence itself---effectively a structured autoencoder.
+Intuitively, it involves \emph{embedding} the tokens of a sentence onto the leaves of the structure, \emph{composing} these embeddings while traversing up the structure to generate the full-sentence embedding, and then traversing back down the structure while \emph{decomposing} embeddings from parent to children, to finally \emph{recover} the sentence itself---effectively a structured autoencoder.
 While this generates embeddings for multiple levels of the sentence as dictated by the structure, it also generates embeddings for a node in two \emph{directions}---composing upwards and decomposing downwards.
+The composition embeddings represent the local context for a node, while the decomposition embeddings represent its full context given the sequence.

 Denoting embeddings~\(e_i \in \R^{N \times N}\), we distinguish embeddings formed traversing upwards and downwards as~\(\upe_i\) and~\(\downe_i\) respectively.
 Encodings for the tokens are denoted as the vertices~\(w_i \in \Delta^V\), in a \(V\)-simplex for vocabulary size~\(V\).
 Note that while the token encodings~\(w_i\) are effectively one-hot, reconstructions~\(\hat{w}_i\) can be any point on the simplex---interpreted as a distribution over vertices, and thus the vocabulary, with an \texttt{argmax} retrieving the appropriate token.
 We define the four core components of \strae\ as